Yao-lab-UA/MCB_416a516a/logseq/version-files/base/pages/L2%3A Next-gen sequencing (NGS) and RNA-seq technology.md

--
-- # Section 2: NGS and RNA-seq techniques (cont.)
-- ## Cont. from L1
+## Cont. from L1
 	- **S1-S4**: #Slido QnA; #Github outline/notes; #UQ 1
-- ## NGS platforms
+- ## Sec 2.1  NGS platforms (cont.)
 	- **S5**: Evolution of next-gen sequencing (NGS) systems #NGS
 		- a visual representation of the exponential growth in NGS system capacity and efficiency
 	- **S6**: Illumina platform: de facto monopoly
 		- Various #NGS platforms: Roche (454), Illumina, Thermo Fisher Scientific (SOLiD and Ion Torrent)
 		- #Illumina's platforms, particularly noted for their high throughput, is currently the most popular NGS platform
-		- #[[3rd-gen seq]] (PacBio, for example) is less mature compared to NGS, but is beginning to gain popularity, particularly for applications that require long reads (we will discuss 3rd-gen seq a bit later).
+		- #[[3rd-gen seq]] (PacBio, Nanopore) is less mature compared to NGS, but is beginning to gain popularity, particularly for applications that require long reads (we will discuss 3rd-gen seq a bit later).
 	- **S7**: Further reading about NGS methods and platforms
 		- #NGS is still based on the 1st-gen #[[Sanger method]] but operates in a parallel manner, allowing for high-throughput sequencing.
 	- **S8**: 1st-gen Sequencing (#[[Sanger method]] ): the basis for NGS